kamyu104/LeetCode-Solutions/README.md

 * For more problem solutions, you can see my [LintCode](https://github.com/kamyu104/LintCode) repository.
 * For more challenging problem solutions, you can also see my `GoogleCodeJam`, `FacebookHackerCup` repositories.
 * Hope you enjoy the journey of learning data structures and algorithms.
-* Notes: "🔒" means your subscription of [LeetCode premium membership](https://leetcode.com/subscribe/) is required.
+* Notes: "🔒" means your subscription of [LeetCode premium membership](https://leetcode.com/subscribe/) is required for reading the question.

 ## Algorithms